learnk8s/learnk8s.io/src/description_it.md

 - Duration: 3 days
 - Hours: 9:30am - 5:00pm
-- Bring your own laptop (macOS, Linux or Windows 10 Pro)
+- Bring your laptop (macOS, Linux or Windows 10 Pro)
-- The lectures are in Italian, the material in English
+- The lectures are presented in Italian.
+The material is in English

 **IS THIS FOR YOU?**

-This course is a great choice if you are
+This course is an excellent choice if you are

-- a software developers
+- a software developer
-- a solution architects
+- a solution architect
-- a devOps
+- a DevOps
 - or someone interested in building large scale applications

 **PREREQUISITES**